-Declaration of Conflict of Interest Date: Name of employee declaring a conflict of interest: Name of supervisor of employee: Is the conflict of interest a (Circle one.
-This form mus the response) Actual / Perceived Outline the details of the conflict of interest: List at least 3 mitigating actions to reduce the risk to the organization of a conflict of interest: Employee Signature: Supervisor signature: HR Manager signature: Annual review date: Annual review signatures:
+Declaration of Conflict of Interest Date: Name of employee declaring a conflict of interest: Name of supervisor of employee: Is the conflict of interest ac (Circle one.
+This form must the response) ctual or perceived? t be completed regardless of Actual / Perceived Outline the details of the conflict of interest: List at least 3 mitigating actions to reduce the risk to the organization of a conflict of interest: Employee Signature: Supervisor signature: HR Manager signature: Annual review date: Annual review signatures: